gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ## Shell package

-> We won't show the implementation details of the `RootLayout` and `RootErrorBoundary` in this guide as it already has been covered many times by other guides.
+> The implementation details of the `RootLayout` and `RootErrorBoundary` won't be covered by this guide as it already has been covered many times by other guides.

+### package.json

 First, add the following fields to the `package.json` file: